unitedstates/congress-legislators/README.md

 Members of the United States Congress, 1789-Present, in YAML.

 * legislators-current.yaml: Currently serving Members of Congress (as of last update).
-* legislators-historical.yaml: Historical Members of Congress (i.e. all Members of Congress except in the current file).
+* legislators-historical.yaml: Historical Members of Congress (i.e. all Members of Congress except those in the current file).
 * legislators-social-media.yaml: Current social media accounts for Members of Congress.

 This database has been collected from a variety of sources: